DSD-DBS/capella-collab-manager/README.md

 # Capella, T4C Client and EASE Dockerimages

 ## Introduction
-Please read the <b>complete</b> README file carefully first, as some requirements must be met for the containers to work as desired. <br>
+Please read the <b>complete</b> README carefully first, as some requirements must be met for the containers to work as desired. <br>
 The repository provides Dockerimages for the followings Tools:
 - Capella: https://www.eclipse.org/capella/
 - T4C Client: https://www.obeosoft.com/en/team-for-capella <br>